 THE HISTORY OF SECOND CHANCE MONTH

-Each year, we equip churches around the country to host Second Chance® Sunday services or other celebrations to mark the importance of second chances in their communities.
-Alongside partnering businesses and organizations, we also hold policy briefings, days of action, coordinated petitions, prayer events, and press and social media campaigns.
+Each year, we equip churches around the country to host Second Chance Sunday services or other celebrations to mark the importance of second chances in their communities.
+Alongside partnering businesses and organizations, we also hold policy briefings and days of action in addition to organizing coordinated petitions, prayer events, and press and social media campaigns.

-Thanks to thousands of people sending letters to lawmakers, many jurisdictions around the U.S. continue to proclaim April as Second Chance Month each year.
+Thanks to people sending more than 80,000 letters to lawmakers, many jurisdictions around the U.S. continue to proclaim April as Second Chance Month each year.
 You can view the most recent proclamations here.

 “We believe the approximately 80 million Americans with criminal records—that’s 1 in 3 people—are more than their worst choices and affirm their God-given dignity and potential in life.”